 Dave taught us that owning money to someone else, whether it’s a family member or an international corporation, limits your options in life.
 It sets your dreams back for years, since you can’t make any major life changes when you owe money because you’re forced to work in order to pay down that debt.
 Working to pay off debt also robs you of any free time you need to pursue risk-taking activities that can help you fulfill your dreams.

-Once we realized how enslaved we were to our RV and truck loan companies, we cracked open our nest egg, paid off the rig and felt a true sense of financial freedom for the first time in our relationship.
+Once we realized how enslaved we were to our RV and truck loan companies, we cracked open our nest egg.
+We paid off the rig and felt a true sense of financial freedom for the first time in our relationship.

 Take Baby Steps to Freedom